apache/iotdb/docs/UserGuide/System-Tools/Monitor-and-Log-Tools.md

 **Attribute**

-1. EnableStat：Whether the statistics are enabled or not, if it is true, the module records the time-consuming of each operation and prints the results; It is non-editable but can be changed by the function below.
+1. EnableStat：Whether the statistics are enabled or not, if it is true, the module records the time-consuming of each operation and prints the results; This parameter cannot be changed directly by JConsole, but can be set dynamically by using the function below.

 2. DisplayIntervalInMs：The interval between print results.
-The changes will not take effect instantly.
+This parameter can be set directly, but it will not take effect until the performance monitoring moudule is restarted.
 To make the changes effective, you should call startContinuousStatistics() or startOneTimeStatistics().
-3. OperationSwitch：It's a map to indicate whether the statistics of one kind of operation should be computed, the key is operation name and the value is true means the statistics of the operation are enabled, otherwise disabled.
+3. OperationSwitch：This property is used to show whether monitoning statistics are turned on for each operation, the key of map is the name of the operation and value is ture means the statistics of the operation are enabled, otherwise disabled.
 This parameter cannot be changed directly, it's changed by operation 'changeOperationSwitch()'.

 **Operation**

+1. startStatistics: Start the performance monitoring.
-1. startContinuousStatistics： Start the statistics and output at interval of ‘DisplayIntervalInMs’.
+2. startContinuousStatistics： Start the statistics and output at interval of ‘DisplayIntervalInMs’.
-2. startOneTimeStatistics：Start the statistics and output in delay of ‘DisplayIntervalInMs’.
+3. startOneTimeStatistics：Start the statistics and output in delay of ‘DisplayIntervalInMs’.
-3. stopStatistic：Stop the statistics.
+4. stopStatistic：Stop the statistics.
+5. stopStatistics: Stop the performance monitoring
-4. clearStatisticalState(): clear current stat result, reset statistical result.
+6. clearStatisticalState(): clear current stat result, reset statistical result.
-5. changeOperationSwitch(String operationName, Boolean operationState):set whether to monitor a kind of operation.
+7. changeOperationSwitch(String operationName, Boolean operationState):set whether to monitor a kind of operation.
 The param 'operationName' is the name of operation, defined in attribute operationSwitch.
 The param operationState is whether to enable the statistics or not.
 If the state is switched successfully, the function will return true, else return false.

 ### Adding Custom Monitoring Items for contributors of IOTDB